rixx/ramble/ideas.md

 - [ ] past roles of fairytales, present alternatives
 - [ ] power of magic: wand questions, maybe tarot
-- [ ] write notebook posts yourself, it's good for you. find your medium of expression though (music? dance? tiktok? drawings?) prolific! being prolific as a means of self-transformation
+- [ ] write notebook posts yourself, it's good for you. find your medium of expression though (music? dance? tiktok? drawings?) prolific! being prolific as a means of self-transformation.
+Explore the adjacent possible.
+      The more you do this, the larger your *surface area*.
+[WGICF]
 - [ ] Using anki for reflection / life things | spacy spaced repetition (reviewing emotions, goals, revelations)
 - [ ] memorising poems
 - [ ] don't complain for a week